Tans37/Tans37/README.md

 ### 🥉 LostSight – Intelligent Surveillance for Lost Object Detection
 **3rd Place – [Open-Source NYC Computer Vision Hackathon with Moondream](https://nyc.aitinkerers.org/p/open-source-nyc-computer-vision-hackathon)**
-🧠 Built a real-time AI system to detect, track, and identify unattended items in public spaces using the Moondream visual foundation model.
+- 🧠 Built a real-time AI system to detect, track, and identify unattended items in public spaces using the Moondream visual foundation model.
-🌀 Designed a custom IoU-based object tracker with no external tracking libraries, enabling lightweight and interpretable ID assignment.
+- 🌀 Designed a custom IoU-based object tracker with no external tracking libraries, enabling lightweight and interpretable ID assignment.
-🗣️ Leveraged Moondream's Vision language model for multimodal reasoning and image captioning to verify lost status and log item details in a searchable CSV.
+- 🗣️ Leveraged Moondream's Vision language model for multimodal reasoning and image captioning to verify lost status and log item details in a searchable CSV.
-⚡ Optimized for edge deployment with frame skipping, API caching, and fast video I/O for seamless real-time performance.
+- ⚡ Optimized for edge deployment with frame skipping, API caching, and fast video I/O for seamless real-time performance.
 🔗 [GitHub Repo](https://github.com/ArvindPadala/lost-and-nycd)

----

 ### 🤖 AgroSynth-RAG – AI Agent for Pest Outbreak Prediction and Weather-Aware Farming
 **[Reboot the Earth 2025 Hackathon - New York City](https://unite.un.org/reboot)**
-🌾 Developed an AI agent that helps farmers adapt to climate risks by predicting pest outbreaks and answering context-aware queries.
+- 🌾 Developed an AI agent that helps farmers adapt to climate risks by predicting pest outbreaks and answering context-aware queries.
-📡 Integrated Open-Meteo API for real-time forecasts; triggered alerts for rainfall, high winds, frost, and extreme heat.
+- 📡 Integrated Open-Meteo API for real-time forecasts; triggered alerts for rainfall, high winds, frost, and extreme heat.
-🧠 Used RAG (Retrieval-Augmented Generation) not only for QA, but also for pest outbreak prediction by interpreting weather patterns against a knowledge base.
+- 🧠 Used RAG (Retrieval-Augmented Generation) not only for QA, but also for pest outbreak prediction by interpreting weather patterns against a knowledge base.
-🗣️ Enabled dynamic, location-specific queries (e.g., “Will these conditions cause aphids?”) using curated NY-state pest articles.
+- 🗣️ Enabled dynamic, location-specific queries (e.g., “Will these conditions cause aphids?”) using curated NY-state pest articles.
-🗺️ Map-based UI lets users click on their county to receive alerts, summaries, and intelligent insights.
-💡 Additional features include daily weather summaries, modular backend, and extensible design for future alert modes (e.g., SMS, multilingual).
+- 💡 Additional features include daily weather summaries, modular backend, and extensible design for future alert modes (e.g., SMS, multilingual).
 🔗 [AgroSynth-RAG Backend](https://github.com/Tans37/AgroSynth-RAG) · [Frontend Interface](https://github.com/Tans37/AgroSynth)

+---

 ## 📌 Featured Projects